Simulator & Debugger

 Real-time Audio Monitor

 Hear your effect in real-time.
-Use the FV-1 Audio Monitor panel to select your input source.
-You can supply your own WAV files as stimulus or use live input.
-The processed output is monitored live, allowing for immediate auditory feedback on your DSP logic.
+Use the Audio Monitor panel to select your input source.
+You can choose from built-in test audio files optimized for different testing scenarios, or supply your own WAV files.

 Multi-trace Oscilloscope & Visualizations

 Visualize any register or symbol with logarithmic zoom (ranging from 1ms to 1s).
-The oscilloscope allows you to inspect the accumulator, hardware POTs, and internal registers simultaneously, making it easy to track signal flow and identify clipping or logic errors.
+The oscilloscope allows you to inspect the accumulator, hardware POTs, and internal registers simultaneously.

 Simulator Visualizations

-Additionally, the Spectrogram view provides a frequency-domain representation of your signal, which is invaluable for tuning filters and analyzing the harmonic content of your effects.
+Additionally, the Spectrogram view provides a frequency-domain representation of your signal.

 Simulator Spectrogram